 This thermometer has pre-programmed temperature settings for eight different kinds of meat as well as the five standard food-safe temperatures recommended by the USDA.
 You can easily set your temperature and walk away.

-In general, the Veken smoker thermometer allows you to sit back and connect with the people around you.
+The Veken smoker thermometer generally allows you to sit back and connect with the people around you.
 It eliminates the need to stare at a grill as it monitors the smoking process.